jj-for-everyone/jj-for-everyone.github.io/src/terminal_basics.md

 Some commands you run in the terminal print a lot of text.
 It can be tedious to scroll all the way back up to the point where the command output started.
 This is where a **pager** can help.
-It takes the output from another program shows it to you from the beginning.
+It takes the output from another program and shows it to you from the beginning.

 Some programs will display their output in a pager automatically, because they know they will be printing a lot of text.
 Jujutsu also does that sometimes.